BruceEckel/WinterTechForum-hugo/content/travel/index.md

     afternoon flights.
 The light rail to the airport leaves every 15 minutes, so assume you will get to the airport around noon.

-1. When returning, go up to the main level, which takes you outside.
+1. When returning, once you reach Union Station and get off the bus, go up to the main level, which takes you outside.
 Find Track One, which is where the airport light rail departs from.

-1. When returning, try to arrange it so your light rail train arrives at the airport at least 90 minutes before your flight leaves.
+1. When returning, try to arrange it so your light rail train arrives at the airport (which will be around noon if you get on the light rail right after arriving at Union Station on the bus) at least 90 minutes before your flight leaves.
 If you do this, you can check your baggage at a special desk at the airport light rail station.

 1. If this doesn't get you there in time for your flight (or you prefer early flights, as I do), you can stay at the
     [Hyatt Place](https://www.hyatt.com/en-US/hotel/colorado/hyatt-place-pena-station-denver-airport/denzn)
     which is only one stop from the airport.
-    Get off the light rail at 61st & Pena Station, then you just walk across the parking lot to the hotel.
+    Get off the light rail at 61st & Pena Station, then just walk across the parking lot to the hotel.
 The early trains from the hotel to the airport start at 3:25 am.
     [Check the schedule](https://app.rtd-denver.com/route/A/schedule?serviceType=2&direction=Eastbound&branch=)
     when taking these early trains because they don't start running at 15-minute intervals until about 5am.